 The Lasting Power of Attorney will only be able to take effect once it has been registered with the Office of the Public Guardian.
 The Office of the Public Guardian is an agent of the Ministry of Justice and supports the registration of a Lasting Power of Attorney.
 The fees payable to the Office of the Public Guardian for registering the Lasting Power of Attorney currently stand at £130.

 Once the Lasting Power of Attorney has been registered your Attorney(s) and Certificate provider will retain the right to manage your affairs.
-It is your decision when your Attorneys are able to step in and act on your behalf.
-Whilst the Power of Attorney comes into effect once it has been registered with the Office of the public Guardian you are able to restrict the power so that it can only be used if your Attorney(s) believe that you have or are about to become mentally incapable.
+It is your decision when your Attorneys can step in and act on your behalf.
+While the Power of Attorney comes into effect once it has been registered with the Office of the Public Guardian, you can restrict the power so that it can only be used if your Attorney(s) believe that you have or are about to become mentally incapable.

-Your Lasting Power of Attorney can be cancelled at any time but you must apply to the Office of the Public Guardian for it to be de-registered before it can be fully cancelled.
-Death, automatically cancels the Lasting Power of Attorney.
+Lasting Power of Attorney can be cancelled at any time, but you must apply to the Office of the Public Guardian for it to be de-registered before it can be entirely cancelled.
+Death automatically cancels the Lasting Power of Attorney.
 Those named in your Will as Executors will then take over the management of your affairs.